steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

   end
 ```

 Here is an example of how to change it in `handle_cast/2`.
-In this type of callback function, we want to pattern match the books out of the BookStore, but we don't need a variable for the store since we will create a new one each time.
+In this type of callback function, we want to pattern match the books out of the BookStore.
+Bear in mind, we will not need a variable for the store since we will create a new one each time.

 ```elixir
 -  def handle_cast({:purchase, id_to_purchase}, books) do